 For example, the rise of Smart Grids provides electricity utilities, generators and users with the tools to connect and utilise new technologies.
 This has led to a demand for new energy generation technologies and batteries, encouraging stronger supply chains too.

 The use of big data and artificial intelligence in energy management allows for the optimisation of these complex systems and reduces redundant electricity usage.
 We have seen an explosion of new software and control companies offering these solutions over the past few decades.

 The digital revolution occurring in the electricity industry has resulted in many new technologies and an exponential increase in data storage and processing.
-Along with this has come many benefits:
+Along with this have come many benefits:

-1. This has allowed electricity utilities to address grid instability and imbalance issues caused in part by the rollout of intermittent renewable energy generation.
-Real time data monitoring has enabled much faster corrective actions and pre-emptive processes to become mainstream.
+- This has allowed electricity utilities to address grid instability and imbalance issues caused in part by the rollout of intermittent renewable energy generation.
+Real-time data monitoring has enabled much faster corrective actions and pre-emptive processes to become mainstream.

-3. The use of data and monitoring at industrial sites has also enabled the identification of process inefficiencies and faulty equipment.
-Replacing older models for newer and more efficient technology, as well as changing business practices, are just part of the solution.
+- The use of data and monitoring at industrial sites has also enabled the identification of process inefficiencies and faulty equipment.
+Replacing older models with newer and more efficient technology, as well as changing business practices, are just part of the solution.
 More advanced software tools using artificial intelligence can also proactively optimise energy flows.